Back to Logging guides

 You may notice that the functions end with !.
 This signifies that the functions are fallible, meaning they can fail and require error handling.

-After saving the configuration file, Vector will reload, and you'll see output similar to the following:
+After saving the configuration file, restart Vector, and you'll see output similar to the following:

 Output